Reduce My Rubbish

 What can you do?

-Plastics are often used to create single-use products and this can have a devastating impact on our seas and environment.
-Of the 320 million tonnes of plastic we produce globally every year – the same weight as every human on Earth! – around 50% of this is intended for single-use purposes.
-Although likely to have only been used for a few moments, these single-use plastics are destined to pollute for centuries.
+MorePlastics are often used to create single-use products and this can have a devastating impact on our environment.
+320 million tonnes of plastics are produced globally every year, the same weight as every human on Earth!
+Around 50% of this is intended for single-use purposes, designed to be used just once and then thrown away.

 Visit our swap2save pages for 12 great ways that you can swap single-use products for reusable alternatives, saving you money and the planet at the same time.